Constitutional Court suspends stricter asylum rules

 The Constitutional Court of Belgium has temporarily suspended parts of the federal government’s stricter asylum and migration legislation, prompting differing reactions from civil society and the federal government.

-The ruling concerns measures introduced under the authority of minister for asylum and migration Anneleen Van Bossuyt (N-VA).
+The ruling concerns measures introduced under the authority of minister for Asylum and Migration Anneleen Van Bossuyt, of N-VA.
 Several private individuals brought the case before the Court, arguing that they were directly disadvantaged by the new provisions.

 On Thursday, the Court sided with the plaintiffs and ordered the temporary suspension of a number of measures, including elements of the Family Reunification Act and the Asylum Act.